 How Math Courses are Offered

-After you have met taken a math placement test, met with an advisor, and determined what math class or classes you need, the next step is to choose a course format that works with your learning style and schedule.
+After you have taken a math placement test, met with an advisor, and determined what math class or classes you need, the next step is to choose a course format that works with your learning style and schedule.

 • Do the Math - Credit Hours and Time Commitment